 Rain, rain go away!
 If you still like to get out each day with your little one even when it’s raining, here are some ideas for things to do in the Hills and surrounds that won’t leave you drenched!

 Head to a shopping centre that has indoor play equipment.
 If you’re feeling really adventurous you could check out The Monkey Bar at Rhodes Waterside which is fairly impressive!
 Otherwise North Rocks Shopping Centre has a little toddler play area just outside Pronto Rocks Café.
 Castle Mall has the Pirate Ship Playland located outside Supa IGA on the ground floor.
-Stanhope Village also has a great indoor one for toddlers near Leaf Café.
+Stanhope Village also has a good indoor one for toddlers near the Leaf Café.
 (Note, these spaces are really for toddlers only – kids any older would be bored or too big.)
 You could even head to Bunnings Castle Hill or Dural – they have great indoor play equipment.
 Click here for a full list of shopping centre play areas in the Hills (note, not all are indoors).

 Let your child’s creative juices flow at the Little Plaster House.
 Located in Norwest Business Park, they’re open most days for casual visits (just check their website and give them a call to make sure they’re not closed for a party).